Mibew/advanced-button-plugin/README.md

 # Mibew Advanced Button plugin

-It make the button refresents actual operator's state and automatically hides it if the chat was started.
+It make the button represents actual operator's state and automatically hides it if the chat was started.

 The plugin needs the feature "Tracking and inviting" to be enabled.
 Otherwise it will just not work.